 After you use the cardboard as a weed barrier, to make the beds look fabulous , use your favorite ground cover, mulch, peagravel, river rock, and cover over it, it works like a charm.

 We use a variety of Upcycled free items.
 Old Bedding & linens, carpet, burlap, newspaper & cardboard.
 They all work if applied properly, dont leave gaps.
+We use bolts/rolls of brown paper in the front yard.

 Can I use an old door screen for a landscape fabric?